Sazarov/redux-layered-reducers-pattern/README.md

 # Redux sibling state interaction
-A method for sibling state communication and interaction in using Redux.
+A method for sibling state communication and interaction in Redux.

 #### How it works
 Say you have two or more reducers handling different parts of your state and you need these parts to interact with each other.
 In this example I have 2 sub-states that are on the same level: